 5. A person using an illegal drug risks acquiring a criminal record for a drugs offence – which could have lifelong consequences upon employment prospects, opportunities for world travel and housing.

 6. Has to use the drug in secret.
 For some people this may mean using in an isolated location which could be potentially dangerous especially when intoxicated – such as a condemned building, under a railway bridge, a canal etc.

 7. Has to hide the use of illegal drugs making it more difficult to manage and harder to seek help, support or advice if a problem arises.”

-Aside from drug policy harms, recreational drug use poses risks not dissimilar to those posed by state approved substances caffeine, sugar, alcohol and tobacco.
-Indeed, some illegal substances are arguably less harm than the state approved drugs.
+Aside from drug policy harms, adult use of prohibited drugs poses risks that are not dissimilar to those posed by state approved substances caffeine, sugar, alcohol and tobacco.
+Indeed, some illegal substances are arguably less harmful than the state approved drugs.

-People using illegal drugs drugs don’t need treatment.
+People using illegal drugs don’t have a health problem and don’t need ‘treatment’.
 Only a small minority of people who struggle with chronic problematic drug use, (estimated to be around 3-6% of those who use drugs) will need treatment and/or professional support.
 In addition to their struggle with chronic addiction this small group will face very serious challenges posed by drug policy abuse including; stigma, discrimination, criminalisation, exclusion, enforced abstinence, punishment, degrading and poor health and social care services,